NBGamer99/COMPUTER-VISION-PLAT-DETECTION/Readme.md

 This one is just straight forward, we try to use image processing and classification to detect objects from an already trained data.

+<h2 id="contribute">Contributions</h2>

+Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
+Any contributions you make are greatly appreciated.

+- Fork the repo
+- Create a new branch (`git checkout -b feature/AmazingFeature`)
+- Make your changes and add them (`git add .`)
+- Commit and push your changes (`git commit -m 'Add some AmazingFeature' && git push origin feature/AmazingFeature`)
+- Create a new pull request 🤩
+- And that's it 😊
+- Don't forget to star ⭐ the repo if you like it 😊

+## License

+Distributed under the MIT License.
+See `LICENSE` for more information.

+## Contact Information

+- Devs : mesrarhamza48@gmail.com && ynabouzi.me@gmail.com
+---
+**Note:** The object detection algorithms are here to aid students and learners.
+Please use it responsibly, following your educational institution's rules and applicable regulations related to mathematical optimization and algorithms.